CALIFORNIA DEP. OF PUBLIC HEALTH

 TEAM

-Just me, with a bit of assistance from the Klausner Lab at USC!
+Just me, with a bit of research assistance from the Klausner Lab at USC!

 The California Department of Public Health (CDPH) oversees the PrEP Assistance Program (PrEP-AP), which is dedicated to providing preventative HIV medication to underinsured and uninsured patients at no cost.

-In this sense, it is both within CDPH’s operational interests and mission of improving Californian health outcomes to audit the current PrEP-AP enrollment process and improve where it is weak.
+In this sense, it is both within CDPH’s operational interests and mission of improving American health outcomes to audit the current PrEP-AP enrollment process and improve where it is weak.

 INITIAL RESEARCH